reframe-hpc/reframe/docs/config_reference.rst

    These may depend on the server configuration.

-This log handler uses internally `requests <https://pypi.org/project/requests/>`__.
-The ``httpjson`` handler sends log messages in JSON format using an HTTP POST request to the specified uri.
+The ``httpjson`` handler sends log messages in JSON format using an HTTP POST request to the specified URL.

 An example configuration of this handler for performance logging is shown here: